 They offer International Conference Scholarships provides funds for applicants who live and work outside of the US to attend the emergency nursing conference from September 29 to October 2.
 Academic Scholarships offers funds ranging from $1,000 to $10,000.
 US Conference Scholarships provides funds for applicants who live and work inside of the US to attend the emergency nursing conference from September 29 to October 2.

 16. eQuality Nursing Scholarship and Scholarships for Graduate Health Care Students

 The eQuality Scholarship collaborative offers scholarships for people of all genders and sexual identities.
-To qualify, students must live in northern or central California.
+To qualify, students must be enrolled or accepted for enrollment in an accredited ADN or BSN program in California.
 Candidates must also demonstrate service to the LGBTQ+ community.
 This program offers several different scholarships, including one for nursing students and another for graduate health care students.
 Both scholarships are worth $6,000.
 Aside from LGBTQ+ service, eQuality selects recipients based on leadership, hardship, and academic achievement.
 Keep in mind that you must be available for an interview, either in-person or on Skype, to qualify for any of these nursing scholarships.
 The deadline is January 31st.